hanna1994/PDS-Final-Project/README.md

 # PDS-Final-Project
 The Final Project for CMU 15-688 Practical Data Science

 ## Usage

-1. We use `GitHub API` from [here](https://developer.github.com/v3/)
-2. Personal access token is required for `GitHub API`
-3. We use `NetworkX` for the complex graph plot

-## Usage
 1. Python Version 3.x
 2. We use `GitHub API` from [here](https://developer.github.com/v3/)
 3. Generate a GitHub Personal access token required for `GitHub API`
 4. Test You API By Directions Below
+5. Install `pygithub` by
+`pip install pygithub`
-5. See basic scrape examples in GitHub_scrape.py
+6. See basic scrape examples in GitHub_scrape.py

 ##### Open Terminal.
 Type the following command:
 ##### curl https://api.github.com/user\?access_token\={YOUR_TOKEN}